Former Theranos employee describes being starstruck by Elizabeth Holmes, quickly growing concerned over startup's capabilities – KION546

 In a cross examination, Holmes’ attorney, Lance Wade, asked whether Spivey was aware of other companies struggling at the time of the financial crisis around 2009; Spivey said she didn’t know but affirmed Theranos was.
 Wade also suggested the company was spending heavily on research and development and questioned Spivey on whether the company was able to make payroll, which it was, she said.

-Ahead of Yam’s testimony, Holmes’s attorneys attempted to block Yam from addressing certain spending by Holmes on the company’s dime, including a $2,000 jewelry purchase and private jet flights.
+Ahead of Spivey’s testimony, Holmes’s attorneys attempted to block Spivey from addressing certain spending by Holmes on the company’s dime, including a $2,000 jewelry purchase and private jet flights.
 When questioned about the purpose of the private jets and who had access to the flights, Spivey couldn’t recall.

 The-CNN-Wire